daau/terrainjs/README.md

 ![Screenshot](/mars.png?raw=true "Screenshot")

 This is a midpoint displacement (AKA diamond-square) based terrain generator, written in Javascript.
 A dynamically fitted canvas is created, and a background colour can be set.
-You can then draw as many terrain curves as you'd like by calling the draw() function.
-The draw() function takes three arguments: a starting point, an endpoint, and a colour.
+You can then draw as many terrain curves as you'd like by calling the createTerrain() function.
+The terrain curve itself is generated recursively.
+The createTerrain() function takes three arguments: a starting point, an endpoint, and a colour.
 Example usage follows, below:

 The following code sets the background colour.